nick-ulle/teaching-tools/README.md

 Name                  | Description
 --------------------- | -----------
-`clone_assignment.py` | Program to download GitHub repos and prepare them for grading.
+`print_usernames.py`  | Program to merge rosters and print mismatched students.
-`print_usernames.py`  | Program to merge rosters and print mismatched students. ucdtools              | Python module with various course management functions.
+`ucdtool.py`          | Program to mass clone, commit, and push git repos. ucdtools              | Python module with various course management functions.

 Programs include instructions for how to run them in the file.